 PCBs are a group of 209 different compounds.
-PCBs are man-made and have no smell.
-They are yellow, oily liquids that dont easily burn.
+PCBs are manufactured substances and have no smell.
+They are yellow, oily liquids that don't burn easily.
 There are no natural sources of PCBs.

 Companies in the United States first made PCBs in 1929.
-Theyve been used as coolants in electrical equipment, metal-cutting oils, microscope lens oils, and in inks, dyes, and carbonless copy paper.
+They've been used as coolants in electrical equipment, in metal-cutting oils, in microscope lens oils, and in inks, dyes, and carbonless copy paper.

 In 1977, the U.S. Environmental Protection Agency (EPA) banned the use of PCBs.
 The EPA was concerned about the harmful effects of PCBs.
 For example, PCBs can accumulate in the environment.
 PCBs may be present in old fluorescent light fixtures and parts of appliances made before 1978.